DAY 1: Start your Camino journey

 The second part of the day you will walk through lovely countryside and charming little hamlets such as Leboreiro with its traditional ‘cabazo’, Boente and Ribadiso by the medieval bridge over the River Iso.

-Once in Arzúa you will have time to relax and explore for a bit, even try some of the local cheeses, before being picked up and traveling to the hotel in Santiago.
+Once in Arzúa, you will have time to relax and explore for a bit, even try some of the local cheeses, before being picked up and returning to your hotel in Lugo..

 DAY 5: Walking from Arzúa to O Pedrouzo (20km, 5.30hr)